kemilezacharia/peer-tutoring-app/README.md

 **Design:**
 In the design phase, system diagrams were created to represent how the system would function.
 A Use Case Diagram was developed to illustrate the interactions between users and the system, while a Class Diagram was
+Testing:
+The prototype was evaluated using both unit testing and integration testing.
+Unit testing focused on checking the functionality of individual features, while integration testing ensured that different components of the system worked together correctly.

+Final Stage:
+In the final stage, the prototype design and supporting materials were finalized.
+Screenshots and documentation were prepared to demonstrate how the proposed tutoring system would operate for students, tutors, and administrators.